 Will I avoid phone calls at 2 AM to resolve clogged drains?
 I guess I could always hire an employee…

-Jobs to Do After Retirement: Next Steps
+Starting a Business After Retirement: Next Steps

 Research, research, research.
 (Then, research some more!)
 An interesting observation for those of you middle-aged or thereabouts: Reading and learning still work, long after college.

 Go figure!
 The trick is to make sure you’re diving into the right material and working with the right mentors.

 Secondly, find the time.
 Carve out some precious hours to set up your LLC and S-Corp.
 Shadow a property manager on weekend mornings.

 I’ve got several home inspection contacts from those 50 or so houses in my Rolodex.
 Maybe they’d let me ride along on a few inspections, and allow me to pepper them with questions?